Hand-painted collectible baseball card

 In 1981, Fleer and Donruss entered the market, and cards were retailed in wax packs with sticks of gum.
 Furious at the outcome, Topps brought it before an appellate court, and successfully overturned the ruling.

-However, the Fleer lawyers found a loophole in the contract, stating Topps had exclusive rights to sell baseball cards with gum or candy.
+However, the Topps counter-sued, claiming they should have exclusive rights to sell baseball cards with gum or candy.
 So, Fleer started distributing its cards with stickers, and Donruss created their Diamond King puzzle pieces.

 I've mashed-up Fleer's crown-shaped logo with the Phillies to honor the World Series Champions.
 Each card purchase come with a matching adjustable size snap-back trucker cap.